Skip to main content

 • any other body exempted by the regulations.

-School also refers to an equivalent institution in another Australian State or Territory, or another country.
+School also refers to an equivalent institution in another Australian state or territory, or another country.

 Search the register